-Well, they don’t.
-Just look at this sample of emails from my inbox and how the preview text length varies each time:
+Just look at these preview text email examples from my inbox and how the preview text length varies each time:

-There are four recommended approaches to varying character length:
+There are four recommended approaches to diverse character limits:

 - Repeat stuff.
-In the third email above, you’ll see that Facebook uses this common tactic.
-Simply insert the same text multiple times to account for varying character lengths.
+In the third email above, you see that Facebook uses this tactic.
+Simply copy and paste the same text multiple times to fill in the space for varying character lengths.

 Tip: “But how do I create blank space after the preview text,” you ask?
 Warning: Inserting blank space after the preview text is known as the “preview text hack.”
 Like all hacks, it has some drawbacks.
 There are several ways to do this, and none of them is foolproof.
 There will always be some email client that doesn’t display this properly.
 These preview text hacks revolve around inserting a long line of alternating zero-width nonjoiners with nonbreaking spaces.
 Whether you do it in HTML or in Unicode, some email clients will display the former as code and the latter as boxes.
 So you have to choose, based on your target groups’ email client preferences whether you want to use this hack.

-How do I use the preview text with Sendinblue?
+5. How do I edit the preview text in email with Sendinblue?

-Campaign creation for Sendinblue is done in four steps: Setup, Design, Recipients, and Confirmation.
+In Sendinblue, email campaigns are created in four steps: Setup, Design, Recipients, and Confirmation. 🧰

-The preview text offers you a range of possibilities for boosting your open rate.
-Don’t pass these up!
-Use it to convey information that complements the subject line’s message, not information that completes it.
+The preview text can help you boost your open rate.
+It’s best to use it to convey additional information that expands on the subject line, not information that completes it.